Skip to Content

 Blueberry peach sorbet is an easy dessert with four simple ingredients.
-Blend blueberries and peaches, freeze the mixture, and in a few hours, you will be enjoying homemade sorbet that’s perfect for hot summer days.
+Blend blueberries and peaches, freeze, and in a few hours you can dig into homemade sorbet – perfect for hot summer days.

 What is Sorbet?

-Sorbet is a dairy-free dessert made with simple ingredients like sugar and water.
-It primarily features fresh or frozen fruit, but some recipes include vegetables.
+Sorbet is a dairy-free dessert made with sugar and water.
+It primarily features fresh or frozen fruit, and some recipes include vegetables.

 Ingredients You’ll Need

-- Frozen Fruit: Use flavorful blueberries and peaches straight out of the freezer for the best results.
-If using fresh fruit, I recommend flash-freezing them on a rimmed baking sheet before use.
+• Frozen Fruit: Use blueberries and peaches straight out of the freezer for the best results.
+If you use fresh fruit, I recommend flash-freezing them on a rimmed baking sheet before use.

-- Simple Syrup: Make homemade simple syrup with water and sugar, or try store-bought simple syrup to reduce the prep time.
-You can reduce the amount of syrup in the recipe for a less sweet dessert or try one of these substitutes for simple syrup.
-But, since simple syrup has a lower freezing point than water and fruit, it is needed to give the sorbet its smooth and silky texture, so don’t eliminate it entirely.
+• Simple Syrup: Make homemade simple syrup with water and sugar, or try store-bought simple syrup to reduce the prep time.
+You can reduce how much syrup you use or try one of these substitutes for simple syrup.
+But, since simple syrup has a lower freezing point than water and fruit, it is necessary to give the sorbet its smooth and silky texture.

 Additions and Substitutions

-- I love the combination of frozen peaches and blueberries.
-However, you can use this recipe to make sorbet with different kinds of frozen fruits.
-Berries, mango, lime, pineapple lemon, peach, and watermelon are excellent choices.
+• I love frozen peaches and blueberries, but you can include different kinds of frozen fruits.
+Berries, mango, lime, pineapple, lemon, peach, and watermelon are excellent choices.
 Just be sure to adjust how much simple syrup you use based on how sweet or tart the ingredients are.

-- Experiment with flavored syrups like cardamom simple syrup or honey lavender simple syrup, or sweeten the dessert with three tablespoons of honey, agave nectar, or maple syrup.
+• Experiment with flavored syrups like cardamom simple syrup or honey lavender simple syrup, or sweeten the dessert with honey, agave nectar, or maple syrup.

 Tools Used to Make This Recipe

-If using a blender, you might want to press a button and let it run.
-It’s better to puree the ingredients in short pulses since the blades produce heat as the motor runs, leading to melty sorbet.
+If using a blender, it’s better to puree the ingredients in short pulses since the blades produce heat as the motor runs, leading to a melty sorbet.

 How to Make Blueberry Peach Sorbet